andvsilva/andvsilva/README.md

 👋 Hello there, I'm André! @andvsilva

-I am a physicist and I work here as a programmer.
+I am a Physicist, a Physics Teacher and I work here as a programmer.

 - 👀 I’m interested in Machine Learning, python, C++.
 - 🌱 I’m currently learning blockchain technology.